Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization

 where $M$, $Q$ and $\mu$ denote the ADM mass, electric charge and electrostatic potential, respectively.

-Once the coupling function $Z(\psi)$ is given, there is a one-parameter family of hairy solutions, which can be labeled by the charge-to-mass ratio $q=Q/M$.
-For more details, please refer to the Supplementary Material~\footnote{The Supplementary Material presents the technical details for solving the equations of motion, analyzing interior dynamics, and computing black hole images, thereby supporting the results made in the main text. }.
-When the scalar field vanishes, the only charged black hole from~\eqref{Ansatz} is given by the RN solution which, in our coordinates, reads
+For given coupling function $Z(\psi)$, there is a one-parameter family of hairy solutions, which can be labeled by the charge-to-mass ratio $q=Q/M$.
+For more details, please refer to the Supplementary Material (SM)~\footnote{The Supplementary Material [url], which includes Refs.~\cite{Astefanesei:2019pfq,Herdeiro:2018wub,Sword:2021pfm,Cai:2023igv,Belinskii:1973sud,Kasner:1921,Dias:2021afz,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019kwo,Gan:2021xdl,Al-Badawi:2024dzc,Wu:2025hcu,Gralla:2019a,Chael:2021inner}, presents the technical details for solving the equations of motion, analyzing interior dynamics, and computing black hole images, thereby supporting the results made in the main text. }.
+When the scalar field vanishes, the only charged black hole from~\eqref{Ansatz} is given by the RN solution which reads

 together with $\chi(z)=\psi(z)=0$.
-Besides the event horizon $z_H=(M-\sqrt{M^2-Q^2})$, there is a Cauchy horizon at $z=z_I=(M+\sqrt{M^2-Q^2})$ inside the RN black hole.
+Besides the event horizon $z_H=(M-\sqrt{M^2-Q^2})/{ Q^2}$, there is a Cauchy horizon at $z=z_I=(M+\sqrt{M^2-Q^2})/{ Q^2}$ inside the RN black hole.

 The two representative hairy black holes are depicted in Fig.~\ref{FigPhaseAHQ}.
 While both share the same small-$\psi$ expansion $1+\psi^2+\cdots$, they exhibit significantly different behavior in the large-$\psi$ limit.
 It is evident from Fig.~\ref{FigPhaseAHQ}, at the critical charge-mass ratio $q_c$, the scalarized black holes bifurcate from RN black holes (green curve), and reduce to the latter for $\psi=0$.
 This bifurcation is associated to a tachyonic instability of the RN black hole~\eqref{eqRN}.
 Furthermore, for a given $q$, the hairy black hole possesses a larger event horizon area—and thus greater entropy—making it thermodynamically favored from the viewpoint of black hole thermodynamics.